meilers0522/meilers0522.github.io/index.md

 <p style="text-indent: 55px;">
-The artifact I have chosen for Enhancement One: Software Design and Engineering is a 2D rendering vector of triangles.
-I designed and built the 2D rendering using Visual Studio, an integrated development environment (IDE).
-To create the 2D rendering using this environment, I incorporated OpenGL, an application programming interface (API).
-OpenGL requires a programming language to operate; I have chosen to use my language of choice, C++.
+For Enhancement One: Software Design and Engineering, I selected a 2D triangle rendering artifact.
+I developed this 2D rendering using Visual Studio, an integrated development environment (IDE), and implemented OpenGL, an application programming interface (API), to handle the rendering.
+Since OpenGL requires a programming language to function, I opted to use C++, my preferred language, for this project.
 </p>

 <p style="text-indent: 55px;">
-My artifact was created during CS-330 Computer Graphics and Visualization class, which took place in May of 2022 during my 22EW5 term at SNHU.
-I determined this was the best project to enhance due to OpenGL being a widely utilized API that has been around for a long time and is still used in top businesses and supported by current hardware.
-With most of the world still using OpenGL, I will have a larger pool of opportunities with my knowledge and skills, enhancing my artifact.
+My artifact was created during CS-330 Computer Graphics and Visualization class, which took place in November 2023 at SNHU.
+I chose this project for enhancement because OpenGL is a widely-used API with a long-standing presence in the industry.
+It continues to be supported by modern hardware and is utilized by leading companies.
+Given its widespread use, deepening my knowledge and skills in OpenGL will open up more opportunities and add significant value to my artifact.
 </p>

 <p style="text-indent: 55px;">
-My use of the C++ programming language and OpenGL API demonstrates my impressive abilities.
-To enhance this artifact, I transformed my rendering of a 2D object into a 3D pyramid, as time goes on, we are introduced with new technology and more powerful hardware that really push graphics to new levels, and when this happens, the desire for realism increases.
+By using the C++ programming language and the OpenGL API, I showcase my strong technical skills.
+To enhance this artifact, I upgraded the 2D rendering into a 3D pyramid.
+As technology advances and more powerful hardware becomes available, the demand for higher-quality graphics and greater realism continues to grow.
 </p>

 **Click here to view the full narrative** \| [(View Narrative)](https://github.com/DCodeMorris/ePortfolio/blob/main/Narratives/20231120_Narrative_Software_Engineering_and_Design.pdf)